In this article

 As you work with Max, you may want to share your work with other users.
 There are a few ways to share code, depending on your needs.
 All of these will work on both Mac and Windows machines.

-Max Patch (.maxpat file): You can send your patch to any person who owns Max and has it installed.
-That person can open it directly, edit and save.
-There's also a 30-day demo available for download.
-During the 30-day period, that person can open it directly, edit and save.
-After 30 days, it cannot be saved.
+Max Patch (.maxpat file): You can send your patch to anyone who has Max installed.
+That person can open it directly and use the patch.
+However, they will not be able to save any edits without owning a Max license.
+They can purchase a Max licenses via our online shop, or there is a 30-day demo available for download.
+During the 30-day period, that person can open, edit, and save any patch.
+After 30 days, it cannot be saved without purchasing a license.

 Max Collective (.mxf file): You may also build a collective out of your patch.
 This bundles up your patch into one file to make it easier to send.
 It's especially useful if your patch contains a number of different files.
-Collectives are cross-platform compatible (Max/MSP 4.3 or greater).
-Like a Patch, a Collective also requires a Max installation, demo, or runtime version (only for Max 6 or older).
-Refer to the documentation for more details on how to create collectives.
+Collectives are cross-platform compatible (as of Max/MSP 4.3 or greater).
+Like a Patch, a Collective requires a Max installation, or runtime version (for Max 6 or older versions).